Freckleton Air Disaster: Aftermath

+In the decades since the tragedy, several commemorative reunions have also been held in America.
+These events have been attended by British military personnel, Freckleton locals and two of the three surviving children from the infants' wing of Holy Trinity School (George Carey and Ruby Whittle).
+In addition, several individuals are known to have formed lifelong transatlantic friendships, and attendees to these events have thanked American serving medical and military personnel for their responsive, diligent and compassionate response to the aviation disaster.

 Repairs to the Holy Trinity School were completed on 30 October 1944, although the destroyed infants' classroom was never reconstructed.
 The school was demolished in 1979 and a more modern primary school later constructed at the site.
 An official memorial plaque was placed at the former site of the Holy Trinity School on 2 May 2007.
 This plaque was unveiled by two local children, one of whom, 11-year-old Mary Thompson, was the great-great-niece of survivor Ruby Whittle.

 In the years and decades following the tragedy, some four hundred books detailing American history and Freckleton's links with the American military were donated to the Freckleton library by former American servicemen stationed at BAD-2 at the time of the disaster, many of which contained messages of condolence.

 The garden of the National Museum of the Mighty Eighth Air Force in Pooler, Georgia, contains a stone monument memorial to those lost in the Freckleton air disaster.
 The ceremony for the 1997 dedication of this 25-foot memorial commenced at the precise time the Classy Chassis II was scheduled to commence its test flight from BAD-2.
 An individual serving as a secretary at RAF Warton at the time of the aviation accident, Sergeant Ralph Scott, delivered a speech at the dedication ceremony for this memorial stone.
 In this speech, Scott referenced the ages, genders and nationalities of all those lost in the disaster and the sacrifices of all Allied nations in their mutual desire to defeat fascism, stating: "They shall not grow old as we have done and we shall remember them as they were: young men; young women; and small children" who had been lost at a time of international conflict fought "to assure our present-day freedoms".